PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Unless we're being stalked."

 "Ah ha!"
-Boltac lifted the magic detecting wand from the bag.
-He waved it up and down in the air and held it in each of the four exits.
-The wand was unchanged in anyway.
+Boltac lifted the magic-detecting wand from the bag.
+He waved it up and down in the air and then held it in each of the four exits.
+The wand did not react.

 "What?"

 "This maze of little twisty passages is just a twisting little maze of passages.
-It's not magic"
+It's not magic."

-"So, we're still lost."
+"So?
+We're still lost."

 "Yeah, we're lost, but we're not completely screwed.
 A solution exists," said Boltac holding up the finger.

 "And that is?"

 "Let's try always taking the right-most passage."
-Relan agreed to this readily enough and they set off.
+Relan agreed to this and they set off.
 They walked for what seemed an eternity, but every junction they came to looked the same as the one they had come from.
-After an unknowable number of intersections, Boltac muttered, "Twisting maze of little passages," like the curse that it was.
+After an unknowable number of intersections, Boltac muttered, "Twisting maze of little passages."
+He said it like the curse that it was.

 Relan sat down roughly and half said, half sobbed, "It's no use, we're lost."